Code-it-with-AI/Episode-01/README.md

   Publish your manual to the [folder location] folder with name [document name]
   ```

+More ideas and samples are available on the [original CopilotThatJawn article](https://copilotthatjawn.com/tips/generate-user-manuals-with-copilot-playwright.md)

 You can see our [demo user-documentation for the CopilotThatJawn website](https://github.com/csharpfritz/CopilotThatJawn/tree/main/user-docs) on GitHub.